JupiterOne/.github/profile/README.md

 ## JupiterOne ❤️ Open Source Software

 Security is a basic right.
-The more accessible we make effective security technology available in the hands of security practitioners, developers, researchers, and students, the stronger that technology will grow and ultimately, the safer our community will become.
+The more accessible and effective we make security technology to security practitioners, developers, researchers, and students, the stronger that technology will grow and ultimately, the safer our community will become.